 When and How Independent Professionals Should Offer Discounts

-Many independent professionals looking for a way to boost business decide to offer a discount on their services.
+If you’re looking for a way to boost your business, you may have considered offering a discount on your services.
 After all, what’s more enticing to customers than a good sale?
 But when it comes down to it, is discounting really a smart way to bring in more clients?

 Unfortunately, unless you are a large, established company, discounting your services can often do more harm than good.
 Typically, it’s better to gain new business through quality work and a solid marketing plan rather than through slashing prices.
 While there are downsides associated with discounting, there are certainly times when it is appropriate as well.
 Here are three risks to consider along with solutions for when you do want to run a deal.